-CASE STUDY: The Getty Achieves Continuous Delivery Agility in Cloud Native App Deployment on AWS
+CASE STUDY: Global Visual Media Company Achieves Continous Delivery Agility in Cloud Native Deployment on AWS

-The Getty, based in Los Angeles, pursues a global mission to support further understanding of the visual arts.
-That mission relies on The Getty’s ability to support digital image libraries, digital publishing, educational services, and high quality software tools for the use of educational institutions around the world.
+A Global Visual Media Company, based in Los Angeles, pursues a global mission to support further understanding of the visual arts.
+That mission relies on their ability to support digital image libraries, digital publishing, educational services, and high quality software tools for the use of educational institutions around the world.

-Blue Sentry embedded a fractional platform team to work alongside Getty engineers to enhance knowledge transfer and collaboration.
+Blue Sentry Cloud embedded a fractional platform team to work alongside the Global Visual Media Company's engineers to enhance knowledge transfer and collaboration.
 A roadmap and Agile cadence were established so the teams could reach the end state more quickly.
-As part of the effort, Blue Sentry assisted The Getty team with pulling all of its infrastructure elements into Terraform modules so all future changes were approached with an Infrastructure as Code (IaC) process.
+As part of the effort, Blue Sentry Cloud assisted their team with pulling all of its infrastructure elements into Terraform modules so all future changes were approached with an Infrastructure as Code (IaC) process.
 From there, the transformational work began including:

 - Building all-new EKS clusters in Terraform and training staff on adding new clusters and workspaces as needed